Greg Vanney: Early career

 Vanney has more than 15 years experience in youth soccer: coaching, directing and consulting.
 He holds a USSF "A" Coaching License and has been actively involved with the U.S. Soccer Development Academy as a scout and other programming.

+Vanney co-founded Arizona Futbol Club, a youth soccer club, in 1997 using a business plan Vanney started as a class assignment while attending UCLA.
+The club was later merged into Sereno Soccer Club.

 Vanney was a member of the U.S. Soccer Education Staff that traveled to Spain in March 2010.

 Vanney was an Academy Director for Real Salt Lake from 2008 to 2011.
 Vanney and his staff, with the support of Grande Sports World and Real Salt Lake, established the first MLS Residential Academy in the United States in fewer than 8 months.
 The U-18 and U-16 boys teams began play in Fall 2010.

 Greg Vanney moved back to Arizona in 2008.
 For some time, he held two titles: (1.)
 Director of Soccer Operations at Grande Sports World in Casa Grande, Arizona and (2.)
 Director of the Real Salt Lake-Arizona Youth Academy.
 As Director of Soccer Operations, Vanney oversaw program and event development at the Grande Sports World facility featuring 8 professional quality fields; state-of-the-art 58,000 sqft performance center with 4 stadium quality locker rooms; 10,000 sqft weight room, physical therapy and 16 classrooms.
 In the first year, Vanney has help attract four professional teams (Real Salt Lake, Seattle Sounders FC, Colorado Rapids, and Vancouver Whitecaps FC) to the facility to host their preseason camps.

 In January 2011, Vanney joined Chivas USA as an assistant coach.